Vax Vegas brings Ria Hall, Anika Moa, Annie Crummer to concert and vaccination event - NZ Herald

 Vax Vegas had set a 95 per cent fully vaccinated goal for its campaign.

 "Vax Vegas is going big.
-We've got a stellar day planned," Vax Vegas organiser Jo Keese said.
+We've got a stellar day planned," Vax Vegas organiser Jo Keefe said.

 "We'll be giving you a whole heap of reasons to throw your hands up in the air."